TerribleDev/blog.terribledev.io.hexo/source/_posts/Visualizing-your-react-redux-performance-bottlenecks.md

 export const computeSomething =  createMarkedSelector('computeSomething', [getState], (state) => { /* compute projection */ });
 ```

-its pretty simple, it just requires you to pass a string in the first argument slot to write to the performance API.
+its pretty simple, it just requires you to pass a string in the first argument slot.
+That string will be the name used to write to the performance API, and will show up in the chrome profiler.
 Inside vscode you can even do a regex find and replace to add this string.

 ```